Code-Institute-Submissions/Dzananov-makarska3_SepResub/README.md

  ### Media

-   The photos where taken from pexels
+   The free photos where taken from pexels